10 Things That Happen to Your Body When You Quit Vaping

 5 – Food smells and tastes better

 Like cigarette smoking, vaping dulls your senses, so you can’t smell or taste foods as well.
-A couple of days after you stop vaping, your taste and smell will return.
+Your taste and smell will return a couple of days after you stop vaping.
 You’ll suddenly enjoy the taste of your food and be surprised how much you missed the smell of a burning fire or your partner’s perfume.
-It’s one of the many benefits you didn’t’ realize you had lost while you were vaping.
+It’s one of the many benefits you didn’t’ realize you had lost while vaping.

 6 – Less chance of a stroke

 Being young won’t reduce your chances of having a stroke from vaping.
 When you vape, your blood vessels shrink, causing your blood pressure to go up.
-These symptoms can lead to a stroke once you stop vaping, your risk of a stroke drops right away.
-This is because when you stop vaping, your blood vessels return to their average size, your heart will pump more efficiently, and your blood pressure returns to normal.
+These symptoms can lead to a stroke.
+Once you stop vaping, your risk of a stroke drops quickly.
+This is because when you stop vaping, your blood vessels return to their average size, your heart will pump more efficiently, and your blood pressure will return to normal.
 All these things reduce your chances of having a stroke.

 7 – Less chance of cancer

 Vaping raises your chances of lung, mouth, throat, and pancreatic cancers.
-A 2019 study found that when mice were exposed to the nicotine found in e-cigarettes for 12 weeks, the mice had DNA damages to their lungs, bladder, and heart.
+A 2019 study found that when mice were exposed to the nicotine found in e-cigarettes for 12 weeks, they had DNA damage to their lungs, bladder, and heart.
 The same study also discovered that the mice had pre-cancerous and cancerous organ changes, and some developed lung tumors.
 Researchers are still studying how vaping impacts humans since these findings suggest that e-cigarettes can cause cancer.

 8 – Lower blood pressure